 - PI and key members of the research team (at the discretion of the PI) must attend an orientation session covering crucial information related to good practices in community engagement and how to utilize the support resources available at the Morgridge Center, if the team has not already received such training.

-- Participate and share your experiences at the Water@UW-Madison Fall Art & Science Poster Session in early November, 2023.
-You are also encouraged, but not required, to participate in a Morgridge Center “Engaged Scholarship Roundtable” or other professional event in the community-based research space.
+- Participate and share your experiences at the Water@UW-Madison Fall Art & Science Poster Session in early November the year following your award.
+You are also encouraged, but not required, to participate in the Water@UW-Madison Spring Symposium and a Morgridge Center “Engaged Scholarship Roundtable” or other professional event in the community-based research space.

-- Complete and submit the reporting form to firstname.lastname@example.org by Jan 01, 2024.
-Download reporting form here.
+- Complete and submit the reporting form to firstname.lastname@example.org by the Jan 01 after you receive your grant award.
+Download reporting form here: Water@UW-CBWaterGrants_ReportingForm

 - Water@UW-Madison strives to support a safe, ethical, and supportive environment on- and off-campus.
 During the conduct of this work, university representatives shall abide by all relevant Univeristy policies including those pertaining to the Responsible Conduct of Research (UW-4021), Hostile and Intimidating Behaviour (UW-5041), Sexual Harassment and Sexual Violence (UW-146).